SteeltoeOSS/Samples/MusicStore/README.md

 You have a three options to choose from in order to get these services up and running locally:

 * Use pre-built [Steeltoe Docker images](https://hub.docker.com/r/steeltoeoss/servers/).
 * On Windows 10, use pre-built Steeltoe Windows Container images.
-(Note: Windows containers on Windows 10 and Windows Server 2016 is still in Beta.
-Consider it experimental)
 * Install each service manually.

 Currently, the simplest way to get these up and running is to use the first option above together with the provided `dockerrun-*.cmd, dockerrun-*.sh` files to startup those services locally on your machine.